rehierl/node-tree-outliner/88-todos.md

 A painfully slow and nerve wrecking process -
 It looks like, I'm just too darn stubborn to give up -

+always having to look/backwards in order to know where and how to continue - like climbing a mountain by moving backwards

 **TODO**
 find a term for type-2 sections that have an inactive node as parent container -